grafana/alloy/docs/sources/reference/components/prometheus.exporter.blackbox.md

 - `remote.s3.LABEL.content`

 The `targets` argument is an alternative to the [target][] block.
 This is useful when blackbox targets are supplied by another component.

-The following labels can be set to a target:
+You can set the following labels to a target:
 * `name`: The name of the target to probe (required).
 * `address`: The address of the target to probe (required).
 * `module`: The blackbox module to use to probe.